 Deadlines & Galleys

 All manuscripts are due 10 weeks prior to publication.
 If your article is scheduled for the April issue, for instance, it is due January 15.
 Magazine deadlines are critical and authors should contact the editor immediately if a problem arises.

 Authors receive a set of galleys approximately three to four weeks before publication.
 Corrections must be returned to OPN within the specified timeframe, usually a week.
-The managing editor reserves the right to make non-substantive changes to articles after galleys are returned, to accommodate layout and format.
+The editor reserves the right to make non-substantive changes to articles after galleys are returned, to accommodate layout and format.

 Year in Optics